 This was followed by a garden pea and Suffolk ham hock soup with mint crème fraiche.
 Again, faultless, a smooth pea puree flecked with tiny morsels of ham.

-The main course was a roast breast of Kentish guinea fowl on Dyas farm asparagus, spice puy lentils, tarragon sauce and potato gratin was, to me, the least successful of the dishes, not because any individual component was at fault, but simply because there was too much and too many quite complicated flavours.
+The main course was a roast breast of Kentish guinea fowl on Dyas farm asparagus, spiced Puy lentils, tarragon sauce and potato gratin was, to me, the least successful of the dishes, not because any individual component was at fault, but simply because there was too much on the plate and too many quite complicated flavours.
 When service started, I hadn’t checked the menu and I would have been quite content with nothing more than the guinea fowl with spiced lentils and tarragon sauce.

 For me, the cheese board was a real triumph.
-A choice of six fabulous cheeses from around the UK.
-I picked Cornish blue, an unpasteurised cows milk blue cheese which I know and love, Dorstone, an ash coated soft goats cheese and Lord of Hundreds, a Sussex Sheep’s Milk cheese.
+A choice of six fabulous kinds of cheese from around the UK.
+I picked Cornish blue, a blue, unpasteurised cows milk cheese which I know and love, Dorstone, an ash coated soft goats cheese and Lord of Hundreds, a Sussex Sheep’s Milk cheese.

 Dessert was one of the prettiest summer puddings I’ve seen, served as a ‘stack’ with a little plate of fresh red berries on one side.

 Throughout the meal we were served a selection of wines from Biddenden Vineyards, all of which were delicious.
 Again, I hadn’t checked the menu until after we ate and didn’t actually realise until then that we were being served British wines throughout the meal.
 A particular success for me was the Gribble Bridge Dornfelder red wine, light and fruity and a perfect accompaniment to the cheese and guinea fowl.